CamCoop1/FLARE/README.md

 ```
 (venv)$ flare run analysis --config-yaml config.yaml --name MyAnalysis --version higgs mass --study-dir studies/higgs_mass
 ```
+If an argument for `--output-dir` is not given, then the current working directory is used.
+If you wish to centralise all your outputs you can either always call flare from the same working directory, or more simply, just set the `outputdir` variable inside the config YAML file.

 If all of this is combersome and repeated you can define these variables in your config.yaml instead!